neilellis/api-docs/source/includes/nodecluster.md

 Attribute | Description
 --------- | -----------
-uuid | A unique identifier for the node cluster generated automatically on creation resource_uri | A unique API endpoint that represents the node cluster name | A user provided name for the node cluster state | The state of the node cluster.
-See the below table for a list of possible states. node_type | The resource URI of the node type used for the node cluster disk | The size of the disk where images and containers are stored (in GB) nodes | A list of resource URIs of the `Node` objects on the node cluster region | The resource URI of the `Region` object where the node cluster is deployed target_num_nodes | The desired number of nodes for the node cluster current_num_nodes | The actual number of nodes in the node cluster.
-This may differ from `target_num_nodes` if the node cluster is being deployed or scaled deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) tags | List of tags to identify the node cluster nodes when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information)
+current_num_nodes | The actual number of nodes in the node cluster.
+This may differ from `target_num_nodes` if the node cluster is being deployed or scaled deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) disk | The size of the disk where images and containers are stored (in GB) label | A user-friendly name for the node cluster (`name` by default) name | A user provided name for the node cluster node_type | The resource URI of the node type used for the node cluster nodes | A list of resource URIs of the `Node` objects on the node cluster region | The resource URI of the `Region` object where the node cluster is deployed resource_uri | A unique API endpoint that represents the node cluster state | The state of the node cluster.
+See the below table for a list of possible states. tags | List of tags to identify the node cluster nodes when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) target_num_nodes | The desired number of nodes for the node cluster uuid | A unique identifier for the node cluster generated automatically on creation

 ### Node Cluster states